SecurityGeekIO/zscaler-sdk-python-v2/README.md

 * [ZWA Rate Limiting][rate-limiting-zwa] for rate limiting requirements.

 When a 429 error is received, the `Retry-After` header is returned in the API response.
 The SDK uses the returned value to calculate the retry time.
 The following services are rate limited based on its respective endpoint.
-* [ZTW Rate Limiting][rate-limiting-ztw] for a complete list of which endpoints are rate limited.
+* [ZTW Rate Limiting][rate-limiting-ZTW] for a complete list of which endpoints are rate limited.
 * [ZIA Rate Limiting][rate-limiting-zia] for a complete list of which endpoints are rate limited.

 When a 429 error is received, the `retry-after` header will tell you the time at which you can retry.
 The SDK uses the returned value to calculate the retry time.
 * [ZPA Rate Limiting][rate-limiting-zpa] for rate limiting requirements.

 ### Built-In Retry